scummvm/scummvm/doc/docportal/settings/lan.rst

 .. _rootpath:

 /root/ Path
-	Allows you to specify the root path.
+	Specifies the root path of the server.
 Any sub-directories will be accessible.

 	*rootpath*